 Of course, Nebraska also has a two-headed calf, but even creepier is the Klown Doll Museum in Plainview.
 With over 7000 “klown dolls” it’s thought to be the largest collection in the world.
 As if clowns weren’t creepy enough, they had to change the “C” to a “K.”

 You don’t want to dig too deep for creepy things in Nevada because you never know what you’ll find.
-The Las Vegas Oddities Museum and Antiquities has a bunch of skeletons, skulls and even a human foot in a jar.
+The strange collection has a bunch of skeletons, skulls and even a human foot in a jar.